weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 basis containing {y,. ..., ¥,}.

 Proof Suppose EF ={xy,..., Xx,}.
 Sincedim X =n, the set {x,,...,X,,y}
-is dependent, for every y € X. If E is independent, it follows that y is in the span of E; hence E spans X. Conversely, if E is dependent, one of its members can be removed without changing the span of E. Hence E cannot span X, by Theorem 9.2.
+is dependent, for every y  \in  X. If E is independent, it follows that y is in the span of E; hence E spans X. Conversely, if E is dependent, one of its members can be removed without changing the span of E. Hence E cannot span X, by Theorem 9.2.
 This proves (a).